districtr/districtr/docs/08events/event.md

 piece of metadata attached to plans when they're saved that allows them to be queried together in a database.

+## Navigation

+In general, plugin pages are navigated to using http://districtr.org/event/plugin-name

 ## districtr/src/views/event.js

 According to `package.json`, url directed to `tag.html`, `group.html`